 Here are some more benefits of working with 3PL like ShipBob.

-A tech-enabled 3PL offers all the fulfillment data and analytics you need to manage your ecommerce inventory without having to store products at your own warehouse.
+A tech-enabled 3PL offers all the fulfillment data and distribution metrics you need to manage your ecommerce inventory without having to store products at your own warehouse.
 In real time, you can keep track of inventory levels and set automatic reorder point notifications to make sure you never run out of inventory.
 ShipBob offers an order fulfillment solution with inventory management tools built in

 ShipBob offers coast-to-coast warehouses and continues to expand by opening fulfillment centers in new locations.
 With multiple fulfillment center locations powered by ShipBob’s proprietary technology, you can split inventory across fulfillment centers.
 From there, orders are sent to the the fulfillment center closest to the shipping destination to be picked quickly.

 With real-time visibility into the entire order process from the ShipBob dashboard, you can keep customers up-to-date and also easily access order information and fulfillment performance.
 With order management software, you’re able to manage subscriptions, make changes to customer orders, automatically share tracking information with your customers, and more.